ionstage/jcore/README.md

 #### Relation()

-Changes of some components state is associated with changes of other components state. jCore provides a unique approach for related changes on a group of components.
+Sometimes changing state of a component is associated with a state of another component. jCore takes a unique approach for related changes on a group of components.
 Every component can have a relation object that is used for updating other components when just before redrawing itself.

 #### Relation#update(component)

 This method is called just before the component which has a relation object is redrawing.
 You can override this method and implement for the changes of related components.

 #### Component#addRelation(relation)